Serving HTTPS traffic using certificates you manage

 - Generate a new certificate with your preferred Certification Authority.

-Click the word Update in the upper right corner of the certificate’s card.
+- Click the word Replace in the upper right corner of the certificate’s card.

-- Using the file picker that appears, find the new certificate you’re replacing the old one with.
+- Drag and drop the replacement certificate file into the drag and drop area for certificate files.
 The certificate you select should be PEM-formatted and the SAN entries of this new certificate must contain all entries in the current certificate (i.e., it must either have an exact matching list or contain a superset).
+Alternately, click the browse link to navigate to the file on your system using the file picker.

 All domains actively serving TLS traffic on the old certificate will be automatically transitioned to the updated certificate within a matter of minutes.
 Any new domains will need to be manually activated by following the steps for activating TLS on a domain.